Homotopy Hubbard Trees for post-singularly finite exponential maps: Separating dynamic rays: embedding the tree into the plane

 \section{Separating dynamic rays: embedding the tree into the plane}

-In this section, we are going to prove the existence of Homotopy Hubbard Trees via an explicit construction.
-We use the triod algorithm from the preceding section to determine the middle points of post-singular triods, and thereby the set of marked points of the Hubbard Tree, on the level of itineraries.
-Using Theorem~\ref{thm:LandingBehavior}, we pick (pre-)periodic points in the complex plane realizing the itineraries in the formal set of marked points (for pre-singular itineraries, the construction is a bit more involved because there is no actual (pre-)periodic point in the plane realizing this itinerary).
+In this section, we show the existence of Homotopy Hubbard Trees via an explicit construction.
+We use the triod algorithm from the preceding section to determine the middle points of post-singular triods, and thereby the set of marked points of the Homotopy Hubbard Tree, on the level of itineraries.
+Using Proposition~\ref{pro:LandingBehavior}, we pick (pre-)periodic points in the complex plane realizing the itineraries in the formal set of marked points (for pre-singular itineraries, the construction is a bit more involved because there is no actual (pre-)periodic point in the plane realizing this itinerary).

 It remains to find the right way to embed the edges of the tree into the complex plane.
 Our main idea is to find an embedded tree which does not intersect any dynamic rays landing at a marked point.
 (This statement is only approximately true; some rays landing at pre-singular marked points need to be intersected, but we do so in a controlled way.)

-This is partially motivated by Theorem 4.8: if there exists a Homotopy Hubbard Tree, then up to homotopy rel $P(E_\lambda)$, every access to the tree at every post-singular point contains a dynamic ray.
-In particular, this ray does not intersect the Hubbard Tree.
+This is partially motivated by Proposition~\ref{pro:AccessesContainRays}: if there exists a Homotopy Hubbard Tree, then up to homotopy rel $P(E_\lambda)$, every access to the tree at every post-singular point contains a dynamic ray.
+In particular, this ray does not intersect the Homotopy Hubbard Tree.
 Another reason is the analogy to polynomials.
 A polynomial Hubbard Tree does not intersect any dynamic rays.
 If a polynomial does not have bounded Fatou components, every access to every point on its Hubbard Tree contains a dynamic ray.

 The key observation is that the union of the rays landing at marked points partitions the plane in a meaningful way: there exists an embedded tree spanned by $P(E_\lambda)$ that does not intersect these rays (except for some rays landing at pre-singular points, as noted above), and this tree is unique up to homotopy rel $P(E_\lambda)$.
 As the rays landing at marked points form a forward invariant set, the preimage tree also does not intersect them, so the embedded tree is invariant up to homotopy.
 Expansivity of the induced self-map follows because different marked points have different itineraries, so the embedded tree is a Homotopy Hubbard Tree for $E_\lambda$.